samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## Auth0 Install

 Now let's go back to our app and install our Auth0 library.

+> To learn more about the Auth0 library, you can find a lot of useful information [here](https://github.com/auth0/auth0.js).

-Just go into the command line of the project and type:
+We will now go into the command line of the project and type:

 ```bash
 npm install --save auth0-js
 ```

-What this is doing is it is giving you the correct Auth0 library and putting in your dependencies list in your package.json file.
+What this is doing is it is giving you the correct Auth0 library and putting in your dependencies list in your `package.json` file.

-### Authentication with Auth0

-Auth0 provides two types of authentication, Universal and Embedded.
-Today we will be using Universal login.
-It is the easiest, most secure way to have authentication within your application.
-Here at Auth0, we recommend using the Universal login.
-You will feel at ease knowing you have our highest level of security protecting your users information.

-But what are the differences between Universal and Embedded?
-Universal authentication uses a central domain when the user wants to log in.
-No matter where you are in the application, the authentication happens in one spot, and they are always redirected to the central domain.
-Whereas in Embedded authentication, the user is not redirected, instead they are authorized right there, on that individual domain.
-There are pros and cons to both, you can learn more about these types of login [here](https://auth0.com/docs/guides/login/universal-vs-embedded).

 ## Services in Ember

-According to the EmberJS docs themselves, "an Ember.Service is an Ember object that lives for the duration of the application, and can be made available in different parts of your application."
-Let's let that one soak in for a bit.
-This reminds me of Redux in React maybe?
-An application-wide state?
+According to the [EmberJS docs](https://guides.emberjs.com/release/applications/services/) themselves, "an Ember.Service is an Ember object that lives for the duration of the application, and can be made available in different parts of your application."
+Let's let that one soak in for a bit, an application-wide state?
 The information that goes into this file, all files can see!
 This file loves to share.
-But to go along with that it also keeps that information alive while the user is using the application.
+To go along with that it also keeps that information alive while the user is using the application.
 The data is saved and saved and saved until, boom, they log out and "reset" the service.

 > Something an EmberJS Service would be good for would be things like geolocation, third-party APIs, or user authentication.